Marklogic-retired/marklogic-data-hub/CONTRIBUTING.md

 After running that, you can also access the marklogic-unit-test GUI test runner at http://localhost:8011/test/default.xqy .
 This
 GUI allows you to run individual tests or sets of tests, which "testUnit" does not yet support.

+If you'd instead like to run the JUnit tests, you can use the Gradle "--tests" feature to run a subset of tests - e.g.

+    ./gradlew test --tests FlowRunnerTest

+Or, if you've loaded this project into an IDE such as Intellij, you can simply use the IDE's capabilities for running one or more tests at once.

+#### Testing changes to Data Hub modules

 If you are looking to change Data Hub code that runs in MarkLogic - i.e. the files under ./marklogic-data-hub/src/main/resources/ml-modules - consider running the following Gradle task that will automatically load files into MarkLogic as you change them: